Mountain Goat (motor cycle): Cyril John (Jonny) Callender

 Callender, born about 1928, was passionate about motorcycles.
 He bought his first when he was 15.
-Three years later he was racing motorcycles in club events at Oakura and became one of the founding members of the New Plymouth Motor Cycle Club.
+Three years later he was racing motorcycles in club events at Ōakura and became one of the founding members of the New Plymouth Motorcycle Club.
 Around this time he became a motorcycle mechanic.

 In 1951, Callender began a successful career as a midget car driver winning a number of events.
 He built his own three-quarter midget, number 62.
 After an accident in 1956, Callender stopped midget car racing, but continued sponsoring other drivers.
 He also began making go-karts under the Kalkart brand.
 In 1957, Callender imported a JBS 500 Formula 3 race car which he raced in the New Zealand Grand Prix at Ardmore 1958 to 1961, as well as races Levin and Ohakea.

 Callender became president of the North Taranaki Motorcycle Club and held senior positions at the New Plymouth Speedway Club and the Auto Cycle Union.
 He ran events and also did announcing.

 In 1957, Callender started a motorcycle repair business called Callender Motorcycles.
 This in turn led to him making the Mountain Goat to meet the needs of the farming community.
 He also made hand controls for cars and wheel chairs to assist the disabled.